Search SAFC

 SAGE returns in 2026

-Held annually at the SAFC’s Adelaide Studios, this fun, family-friendly event is a super showcase of South Australia’s thriving video game development industry with dozens of locally made games on show to see and play, information on games education and careers, and a fascinating discussion “SAGE Advice” talks program.
+Held annually at the SAFC’s Adelaide Studios, this fun, FREE, family-friendly event is a super showcase of South Australia’s thriving video game development industry with dozens of locally made games on show to see and play, information on games education and careers, and a fascinating discussion “SAGE Advice” talks program.

 A record 3,000+ people attended SAGE 2025, enjoying South Australian games ingenuity and innovation from 35 local studios and developers, cementing the event’s reputation as Adelaide’s biggest gathering of games studios and game enthusiasts.